HENDRIX-ZT2/ZT2-API-Documentation/docs/behaviors.md

 ---

 ## BFBehEscapeObstacle
+Only used in some marine animals; apparently tries to move beached swimmers back into water.
 #### Attributes:
 * __locoSpeed__ (_string_) - Which locoSpeed to use (referred in main XML).
 Default is `slow`.
 - __escapeTime__ (_int_) - (5, 20)